 Being selected to participate in the Charter School Facilities Initiative is an accomplishment and an honor.

-To date, 14 states have participated in this project: Arkansas, California, Colorado, Georgia, Idaho, Indiana, Massachusetts, Michigan, New Jersey, New York, Rhode Island, South Carolina, Tennessee, and Texas.
+To date, 18 states have participated in this project: Arkansas, California, Colorado, Delaware, Georgia, Idaho, Indiana, Massachusetts, Michigan, New Hampshire, New Jersey, New Mexico, New York, Ohio, Rhode Island, South Carolina, Tennessee, and Texas.